fog/fog-softlayer/README.md

 It is included by the main `fog` metagem but can used as an independent library in other applications.

-This release includes support for the following services:
+Currently supported services:
 * Compute
 * Storage
 * DNS
+* Network

 Additional services coming soon:
-* Image
+* CDN
-* Network
+* Load Balancer
-* Tags
+* Message Queue

 #### Installation